zedlopez/ifm/Writing with Inform.md

 	if the bird feed is in the Garden Area, ... if the Terrace is in the Garden Area, ...

 are all true.
 This seems very natural, but in fact is quite different from the first meaning of "in".
 It allows rooms (and even other regions) to be "in" a region, and it allows indirect containment.
-Note also that "if the Terrace is in R", where "R" is a region, this is not the same thing as asking "if the map region of the Terrace is R".
-The "map region" of a room is the region it is immediately in (if any).
-If the Terrace is in a region called Garden Area which in turn is in the region Middlesex, then "if the Terrace is in Middlesex" is true, but "if the map region of the Terrace is Middlesex" is false.
+Note also that `if the Terrace is in R`, where `R` is a region, this is not the same thing as asking `if the map region of the Terrace is R`.
+The `map region` of a room is the region it is immediately in (if any).
+If the Terrace is in a region called Garden Area which in turn is in the region Middlesex, then `if the Terrace is in Middlesex` is true, but `if the map region of the Terrace is Middlesex` is false.

 **How Inform decides.** So which meaning does Inform use, and when?
 Since these two meanings are so different, it clearly matters.

-The answer is that meaning 1 is always the meaning of "X is in Y" unless Y is explicitly the name of a region.
+The answer is that meaning 1 is always the meaning of `X is in Y` unless Y is explicitly the name of a region.
 Thus:

 	if the croquet box is in the Garden Area, ...

-is meaning 2, because "Garden Area" is the name of a region.
+is meaning 2, because `Garden Area` is the name of a region.
 That seems fair enough, but values are indeed sometimes given names (becoming "variables", or values "that vary").
-Suppose "mystery value" is a name for a value which is an object, but which has different identities at different times.
+Suppose `mystery value` is a name for a value which is an object, but which has different identities at different times.
 Then Inform reads

 	if the croquet box is in the mystery value, ...

-as meaning 1, because whatever "mystery value" is, it isn't explicitly a region name, even if from time to time it might happen to be equal to a region.
+as meaning 1, because whatever `mystery value` is, it isn't explicitly a region name, even if from time to time it might happen to be equal to a region.

 That sometimes makes meaning 2 difficult to express.
 If we ever need it, and this is fairly rare, we can write it like so:

 	if the croquet box is regionally in the mystery value, ...

-because "regionally in" is always meaning 2 of "in".
+because `regionally in` is always meaning 2 of "in".

+For much more of this sort of definitional angst, see [The built-in verbs and their meanings].

 ## A word about nothing